-Does having a high percentage of a particular region mean that my ancestry from that region is recent?
+Does a high percentage from a region mean recent ancestry?

 This can often cause people to get very concerned about their family tree – have they discovered a secret?
 Most of the time, there is a simple enough explanation and it doesn’t mean that we have uncovered anything necessarily surprising about our ancestry.

 In this section, you will learn how to tell whether the high percentages you find on your results are from recent or more distant ancestors.